 GPUs for Video Editing and Content Creation

 For years, video editors, graphic designers, and other creative professionals have struggled with long rendering times that tied up computing resources and stifled creative flow.
-Now, the parallel processing offered by GPUs makes it faster and easier to render video and graphics in higher-definition formats.
-In addition, modern GPUs have dedicated media and display engines, which allow for much-more-power-efficient video creation and playback.
+Now, the parallel processing offered by GPUs—along with built-in AI capabilities and advanced acceleration— makes it faster and easier to render video and graphics in higher-definition formats.

 GPU for Machine Learning

 Some of the most exciting applications for GPU technology involve AI and machine learning.
 Because GPUs incorporate an extraordinary amount of computational capability, they can deliver incredible acceleration in workloads that take advantage of the highly parallel nature of GPUs, such as image recognition.
 Many of today’s deep learning technologies rely on GPUs working with CPUs.

 Intel has long been a leader in graphics processing technology, especially when it comes to PCs.
 Most recently, the Intel® Arc™ A-series graphics bring a new level of advanced technologies to desktops and laptops, with built-in machine learning, graphics acceleration, and ray tracing.